openhab/openhabian/README.md

 The project provides two things:

 * A set of scripts to set up openHAB on any Debian/Ubuntu based system
-* Complete **SD-card images pre-configured with openHAB** and many other openHAB- and Hardware-specific preparations, namely for the Raspberry Pi.
+* Complete **SD-card images pre-configured with openHAB** and many other openHAB- and Hardware-specific preparations, for the Raspberry Pi and the Pine A64.

 ## Installation and Setup